SamBalakhanei/CS180P4/Tests.md

 **Test 6**: List Tutor then Cancel

 ** Assume that the user is a student
-1) User selects the List Tutor button
+1) User selects the "List Tutor" button
 2) User sees a dropdown menu of all the unblocked tutors
-3) User selects the cancel button
+3) User selects the "cancel" button
-4) User selects the List Tutor button
+4) User selects the "List Tutor" button
-5) User sees a JOptionPane window with a dropdown menu of all the unblocked tutors
+5) User sees a dropdown menu of all the unblocked tutors
 6) User selects a tutor
-7) User selects the Ok button
+7) User selects the "Ok" button

 Expected result: Application loads a page with several options related to messaging.